 - How the cable is installed (inside the wall, on top of thermal insulation etc)

-Any new shower circuits use a 10mm cable, compared to older installations which were often 6mm.
+Most new shower installations need a 10mm2 cable, compared to older installations which were usually 6mm.
 This was because older models were less powerful (delivering less hot water) used less current and therefore didn’t need the bigger cable.

-Q. I have recently moved in to a flat in Penylan, CF23 and the mains isolator is inside the shower cubicle.
+Q. I have recently moved in to a flat in Penylan and the mains isolator is inside the shower cubicle.
 Is this OK?
-If not, should it have been picked up on the survey?

-A. I’m afraid its not.
-The isolator should be a minimum of 600mm from the edge of the shower screen.
-For small areas, isolators are usually placed outside, or in a nearby cupboard.
-Home buyer surveys usually cover the structure of the property and not things like showering accessories unless you have paid for an enhanced one.
-Let me know if you would like me to quote to resolve this for you.
+A. Unfortunately not.
+To comply, the isolator should be a minimum of 600mm from the edge of the shower screen.
+For small areas where this is hard to achieve, isolators are usually placed outside, or in a nearby cupboard.
+I am working in Ty-Gwyn Road this week, so let me know if you would like me to quote to resolve this for you.

-If you would like a quote to replace or carry out a complete electric shower installation for your Cardiff property, please get in touch to see how i can help transform your bath or shower room today.
+If you would like a quote to replace or carry out a complete electric shower installation and live in the Cardiff area; please get in touch to see how i can help transform your bath or shower room today!